-Policy Metrics HS-4A Ensure the availability of a range of housing types and affordability to accommodate persons and families of all income levels and in locations that are convenient to employment and public and private facilities.
+Policy Metrics HS-4A and affordability to accommodate persons and families of all income levels and in locations that are convenient to employment and public and private facilities.
 Residential homestead costs Residential homestead affordability by income level #/% of homestead lease awards by demographics (household income, etc.)